devcon24/devcon-site-initializers/documentation/workshop/15-web-content/README.md

 ## Context

-In the context of this demo Web Content can be used for Sponsors section on Home page.
+In the context of this demo Web Content is used for Sponsors section on Home page.

 A Sponsor structure should be created with required information, a list of Sponsor articles should be created and displayed in a Collection Display.

 ## Overview